hsoft/pluginbuilder/doc/examples.rst

     $ python build.py

-You'll normally end up with a usage .app file in the ``build/release`` subfolder.
+You'll normally end up with a .app file in the ``build/release`` subfolder.

 Ok, actually there's only one example, and I can't think of another use for pluginbuilder than to wrap a PyObjC-enabled app, but let's pretend there's more than one example...